venom-2/RJPOLICE_HACK_383_AlgoPirates_1/README.md

 # Law Lens

-Law Lens is an Online Platform which minimizes the gap between Police and Citizens by allowing citizens to
+Law Lens is an Online Platform that minimizes the gap between Police and Citizens by allowing citizens to
-###File a FIR online
+### File a FIR online
-###Tracking of your filed FIR
+### Tracking of your filed FIR
-###Connecting with police officials in a single click by booking advance appointments
+### Connecting with police officials in a single click by booking advance appointments
-###During emergency, finding the nearest police station/police man around you
+### During an emergency, find the nearest police station/policeman around you
-###It allows citizens to provide feedback of particular police station
+### It allows citizens to provide feedback of a particular police station

 ## Frontend

 ### Overview

-The frontend of Law Lens is built using modern web technologies to provide an intuitive and user-friendly interface.
-It offers features such as document search, case management, and interactive tools to enhance the user friendliness and transparency.
+The front end of Law Lens is built using modern web technologies to provide an intuitive and user-friendly interface.
+It offers document search, case management, and interactive tools to enhance user-friendliness and transparency.

 ### Technologies Used